slaveOftime/Fun.Blazor/Docs/20 Get Started/README.md

 |--- Index.fs // if you are using blazor server mode, you need to have this.
 You can check the template.
 |--- Startup.fs

-You can check the repo https://github.com/slaveOftime/Slaveoftime.Site as a reference for those practical tips.